buildkite-plugins/docker-buildkite-plugin/README.md

 Example: `/app`

+### `always-pull` (optional)

+Whether to always pull the latest image before running the command.
+Useful if the image has a `latest` tag.
+The default is false, the image will only get pulled if not present.

 ### `mount-buildkite-agent` (optional)

 Whether to automatically mount the `buildkite-agent` binary from the host agent machine into the container.
 Defaults to `true`.
 Set to `false` if you want to disable, or if you already have your own binary in the image.